dnguyen2021/MacAbroad/README.md

 Clone this repo and use the following command to initialize project: ionic start "github link" --type=ionic-angular

-There WILL be a import {DOCUMENT} error and according to stackoverflow, the only way to remedy this pesky bug is to directly locate instances of {DOCUMENT} as eluciated in the error message and moving its instance to a new line so that rather than "export {DOCUMENT} from 'angular-platform-browser'" we add "import { DOCUMENT } from '@angular/common'".
+There MAY be a import {DOCUMENT} error and according to stackoverflow, the only way to remedy this pesky bug is to directly locate instances of {DOCUMENT} as eluciated in the error message and moving its instance to a new line so that rather than "export {DOCUMENT} from 'angular-platform-browser'" we add "import { DOCUMENT } from '@angular/common'".

 ## Deployment